PrithvishSarkar/medicationBooklet/README.md

 # Medication Booklet Application

-The Medication Booklet Application is a user-friendly tool designed to help users manage their medications effectively.
-With features like adding, viewing, and deleting medication details, it provides a simple way to keep track of your medicine intake.
+The Medication Booklet Application is a user-centric tool designed to assist users in managing their medications efficiently.
+It features intuitive options for adding, viewing, and removing medication details, enabling users to stay on top of their medical routines effortlessly.

 ## UI of the App

 - **Navigation Bar**

-  - Contains three buttons: Dashboard, Add Medicine, and Checklist
+  - Contains four buttons: *Dashboard*, *Add Medicine*, *Checklist*, and a *Hamburger Icon* (visible only on smaller screens like mobile devices)
-  - The Cover Page is shown when the application mounts by default
+  - By default, the application displays the Cover Page when it launches

-- **Permanent Layouts**

-  - The Navigation Bar and a Side Panel are permanent components of the app layout

 - **Side Panel**

-  - Contains three buttons: Delete All Data, User Guide, and Learn More
+  - Visible on larger screens and hidden by default on smaller screens
+  - It can be toggled on or off using the *Hamburger Icon*
+  - Includes four functional buttons:-

-  - **Delete All Data**: Opens a modal asking for confirmation.
-Once confirmed, all application data is removed from Local Storage
+    - **Delete All Data**: Opens a confirmation modal to clear all data stored in Local Storage
-  - **User Guide**: Opens a modal that guides the user on how to use the application
+    - **User Guide**: Opens a modal with a step-by-step guide on how to use the application
-  - **Learn More**: Opens the GitHub repository for this application in a new tab
+    - **Learn More**: Redirects users to the application's GitHub repository in a new tab
+    - **Enable/Disable Notifications**:-

+      - *Default value*: Enable Notifications
+      - When clicked by the user, it requests *Notification Permission*, registers a *Service Worker*, and sets up *Push Notifications* to remind users about their medication schedule

+      - Once enabled, the button switches to *Disable Notifications*, allowing users to stop *Push Notifications* and unregister the *Service Worker*

 - **Responsive Design**

   - The application is highly responsive, ensuring usability across various devices
-  - **On larger screens**: Main content is displayed on the right side
+  - **On larger screens**: The *Navigation Bar* and *Side Panel* are always visible on left side and the main content displayed on the right side

-  - **On mobile devices**: Main content is displayed at bottom of the Navigation Bar
+  - **On mobile devices**: The *Side Panel* is hidden by default and can be toggled using the *Hamburger Icon* and the main content displayed below the Navigation Bar
-  - The Layout is inspired Dashboard User Interface

 - **Dashboard**
-  - The actual Dashboard section contains the user's medication details
-  - All the medicine details are grouped and displayed in an eye-catching manner
+  - Displays all medication details in an organized and visually appealing format
+  - Offers an at-a-glance overview of the user's medicine intake schedule

 ## Interactivity of the App

 - **Username Modal**
-  -When the application is used for the first time, a modal opens asking for the user's full name
+  - When accessed for the first time, a *Modal* prompts the user to enter their full name

-  - The username is stored in Local Storage and used throughout the application
+  - The username is stored in the *Browser's Local Storage* and is automatically retrieved during subsequent visits
-  - On subsequent visits, the username is fetched from Local Storage, and the modal is not displayed

 - **Navigation Buttons**

-  - When clicking on any of the Navigation Buttons, the corresponding section is displayed
+  - Clicking any navigation button dynamically displays the corresponding section
-  - The Button UI (length and color) also changes
+  - The buttons visually update (e.g., color and size) to indicate the selected state

 - **Add Medicine Section**

   - A form is provided where users can input details about their medications
-  - Clicking the "Submit" button adds the medicine details, which are then visible in the Dashboard and in the Checklist section
+  - Clicking *"Submit"* sends the data to the *Backend Server*
+  - The user also receives *Push Notifications* for the newly added medicine along with previous medicines, provided that the *Push Notifications* is turned on

 - **Checklist Section**

   - Displays detailed medication information accompanied by a sequence of checkboxes to track the medicine intake schedule

   - Checkboxes range from the *Starting Date* to the *Ending Date*, as provided in the *Add Medicine* section

-  - For example, if the Starting Date is 15th March and the Ending Date is 22nd March, the Checklist section generates cards displaying Date-Checkbox pairs for each date in this range along with the associated medication details
+  - For example, if the *Starting Date is 15th March* and the *Ending Date is 22nd March*, the Checklist section generates cards displaying *Date - Checkbox* pairs for each date in this range along with the associated medication details

-  - The checklist data is stored in Local Storage, ensuring it is retained even after refreshing the application
+  - The data is stored in Local Storage, ensuring persistence across sessions

-- **Delete a Medication**

-  - In the *Checklist* section, users can click on the *Bin* icon associated with a specific medication to delete that medication's information
-  - Once deleted, the data is removed from both the UI and Local Storage
+  - Users can delete a specific medication by clicking the *Bin Icon* which removes it from both the UI and Local Storage

+- **Push Notifications**

+  - The **Enable Notifications** button in the **Side Panel** allows users to receive reminders for their medication schedules

+  - Notifications are sent using a registered **Service Worker**
+  - The button toggles to **Disable Notifications** once enabled which allowing users to stop receiving reminders by unregistering the **Service Worker**

 - **Real-Time Updates**

-  - When you add new medication details in the "Add Medicine" section, the application automatically updates the Dashboard and Checklist sections to keep all records synchronized
+  - When you add new medication details in the **Add Medicine** section, the application automatically updates the **Dashboard** and **Checklist** sections to keep all records synchronized

   - The app seamlessly incorporates new data into existing schedules, saving users from manual adjustments and making the process simple and efficient

 ## Application in Real Life

+- This application is build for all and especially for:-

-- It is particularly valuable for busy professionals and senior citizens who might forget their medications
+  - Busy professionals or senior citizens who may struggle to remember their medication

-- It can be used by caregivers to track medications for others or by individuals managing multiple prescriptions
+  - Caregivers managing prescriptions for others
+  - Individuals with multiple medications requiring precise scheduling

 ## Technology Used

-- **ReactJS** which is built using Vite for faster development
+- **ReactJS**: Built with *Vite* for a faster development experience
-- **TailwindCSS** for styling and Mobile-First design approach
+- **TailwindCSS**: Used for responsive and mobile-first design
-- **Local Storage** is used to persist data which ensures that medication details and user preferences are retained even after refreshing or closing the application
+- **Local Storage**: Ensures data persistence, storing medication details and user preferences even after the app is closed

+- **Push Notifications**: Handles Push Notifications for medication reminder
+- **Backend Integration**: Stores medication data and facilitates seamless notifications

 ## Installation and Setup